OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 vocabularies that are used in your source data.
 Vocabularies that are
 proprietary have no select button.
-Click on the “License required” button to incorporate a licensed-required vocabulary into your list.
+Click on the "License required" button to incorporate a licensed-required vocabulary into your list.
 The
 Vocabulary Team will contact you and request you demonstrate your